 conditions.
 In addition to the above-mentioned magnesite-chrome bricks,

-magnesite-chromium unshaped refractories such as magnesite-chrome
+magnesite-chrome unshaped refractories such as magnesite-chrome

-used in the copper metallurgical thermal kiln.
+used in the copper smelting furnace.